mongodb/specifications/source/polling-srv-records-for-mongos-discovery/polling-srv-records-for-mongos-discovery.rst

 -----------------------

-The rescan MUST happen **before** scanning all servers as part of the normal scanning_ functionality, but only if *rescanSRVFrequencyMS* has passed.
+The rescan MUST happen **before** scanning all servers as part of the normal scanning_ functionality, but only if *rescanSRVIntervalMS* has passed.

 .. _scanning: https://github.com/mongodb/specifications/blob/master/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst#scanning